-After finishing high school Tony enrolled at the Napa Junior College, taking pre veterinarian course work with the intent to transfer to UC Davis.
+After finishing high school Tony enrolled at Napa Junior College, taking pre veterinarian course work with the intent to transfer to UC Davis.
 He was getting ready to transfer to Davis when André turned his career path on end and suggested Tony work at a winery.
 Tony was already friends with the Mondavi family and André suggested he go talk to Robert Mondavi.

-So Tony did, and without an appointment he showed up at Robert Mondavi Winery in 1973, merely 6 years after his iconic winery had opened – and asked to see Robert himself.
+So, Tony did, and without an appointment he showed up at Robert Mondavi Winery in 1973, merely 6 years after his iconic winery had opened – and asked to see Robert himself.
 The secretary obliged his request and Robert asked, “so you want a job” and during their conversation offered him a job in the cellar with the caveat that Tony start at 1pm that same day.
-Tony ended up working 83 days straight that harvest – he enjoyed the work recalling in contrast to 100 degree days out in the vineyards, he was in the cool confines of the winery.
+Tony ended up working 83 days straight that harvest – he enjoyed the work recalling in contrast to 100-degree days out in the vineyards, he was in the cool confines of the winery.
 And it was his work in the cellar that gave him perspective; his prior work in the vineyard began to make sense after he spent some time working among the tanks and barrels.

 Robert and Michael built a little tasting section next to the lab room – using tables that would rotate and a surface that one could easily write on.
 Bob, Michael and several other early employees including Cellar master Brad Warner and winemaker Zelma Long (who was hired in 1973) would sit around these tables tasting samples from barrel and tank and writing their notes on the table.

-After working all day in the winery, Tony would often walk up stairs, find their samples still sitting on the table and read their corresponding notes.
+After working all day in the winery, Tony would often walk upstairs, find their samples still sitting on the table and read their corresponding notes.
 One day he walked into the lab and spotted Robert Mondavi still sitting by himself at one of the tables.
 Apologizing for walking in unannounced and addressing him as “Mr. Mondavi”, Robert quickly told him to just call him Bob.
 He said, “I understand you’ve been coming in here and tasting the wines every night” and he continued with, “if more people were as interested in wines as you are, imagine what we would accomplish”!

 Vineyards